vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 The binaries for Tanzu Kubernetes Grid installation are made available in ISO or tarball format on this machine.
 This machine should have access to the infrastructure components such as the vCenter server and the components that are deployed during the installation of Tanzu Kubernetes Grid.
 This machine should have a browser installed to access the UI of the components described above.

+With TKG 2.1.0, instead of custom script, a new Tanzu CLI plugin isolated-cluster has been provided which will pre-populate air gapped internal registry.

+This new Tanzu CLI plugin has two separate commands :

+Download-bundle: Downloads the images and bundles as tar files.
+Along with the downloads, a YAML file gets created that contains the mapping from the image name to the tar location.

+Upload-bundle: Upload images to private repository.
+Bootstrap VM should have access to this private repository for Tanzu installation.

 - **Local Image Registry -** An image registry provides a location for pushing, pulling, storing, and scanning container images used in the Tanzu Kubernetes Grid environment.
 The image registry is also used for day-2 operations of the Tanzu Kubernetes clusters.
 Typical day-2 operations include tasks such as storing application images, upgrading Tanzu Kubernetes clusters, etc.

 In an air-gapped environment, there are a couple of possible solutions for using an image registry: